Laurae2/Laurae/README.md

 * Better handling of LightGBM arguments
 * Better handling of LightGBM files
 * Fuse Laurae2/sparsity 's SVMLight converter/reader and Laurae2/Laurae
-* Add SVMLight format (via dgCMatrix) as input for LightGBM (actually, it supports already SVMLight, you just need to create the appropriate files beforehand)
+* Add SVMLight format (via dgCMatrix) as input for LightGBM (actually, it supports already SVMLight, you just need to use the helper function first).

 # To add: